adatechschool/ateliers/20220112_Recursivity/python-math.md

 # Introduction

-The purpose of these exercices is to provide a quick introduction with recursive function.
+The purpose of these exercises is to provide a quick introduction with recursive function.
 You'll rarely use this type of function in your future position, but recruiters evaluate this type of exercise a lot during job interviews for junior positions.

 # Guide for writing recursive function